-- 1.1 A Digital Strategy for Lichfield District Council has been developed based on experience to date and following a review of good practice in relation to digital approaches amongst Councils. - 1.2 The Strategy focuses on the needs of the Council's customers, and how engagement can be increased, and customer needs and expectation met, through the use of innovation, digital channels and technology. - 1.3 The Strategy proposes activities under four work streams, E-Services and Engagement, Technology, Infrastructure, and Capability to deliver the Council's aims in this area.
+- 1.1 A Digital Strategy for Lichfield District Council has been developed based on our aspirations for an improved approach and our experience to date, and following a review of good practice in relation to digital approaches amongst Councils. - 1.2 The Strategy focuses on the needs of the Council's customers, and how engagement can be increased, and their needs and expectations met, through the use of innovation, digital channels and technology. - 1.3 The Strategy proposes activities under four work streams, E-Services and Engagement, Technology, Infrastructure, and Capability to deliver the Council's aims in this area.